raddleverse/MimiBRICK.jl/README.md

 m = MimiBRICK.get_model()
 run(m)
 ```

+The next block of code runs a set of

 You can plot the output fields in the model object `m` using (for example) the `Plots` Julia plotting package.
 First, let's grab the years over which the model was run.
 This is a dimension in the model.
 We can retrieve it by using the `dim_keys()` function, from the `Mimi` package.
 ```julia